 2024 Short Course on Bayesian Models for Ecologists

 The fundamental challenge of science is to develop lines of inference connecting novel questions to new insights properly tempered by uncertainty.
 Reliable inference depends on using mathematical and statistical models to determine the value of data as evidence.
 It follows that skills for making inference based on models and data are a requirement for doing successful science.

-Colorado State University will host a 10 day short course “Bayesian Models for Ecological Data” from June 5 – June 16, 2023 covering basic principles of using Bayesian models to gain insight from data.
+Colorado State University will host a 10 day short course “Bayesian Models for Ecological Data” from June 3 – June 13, 2024 covering basic principles of using Bayesian models to gain insight from data.
 An award from the Population and Community Ecology Program of the the National Science Foundation to Colorado State University will cover costs of lodging and meals during the course.
 There is no tuition.
-We will also cover costs of transportation to the course for graduate students, but not for post-docs or more established ecologists.
+We will also cover up to $500 in costs of transportation to the course for graduate students, but not for post-docs or more established ecologists.
 The course is aimed at doctoral students, postdocs, agency researchers, and university faculty from US institutions.

 The goals of the course are to:

 - Provide a principles-based understanding of Bayesian methods needed to train students, evaluate papers and proposals, and solve research problems.

 - Communicate the statistical concepts and vocabulary needed to foster collaboration between ecologists and statisticians.

 - Provide the conceptual foundations and quantitative confidence needed for self-teaching modern analytic methods.

 The course will include lectures and laboratory exercises.
 Labs will emphasize problem solving requiring programming in R and JAGS.
 The course will enable participants to:

 - Explain key principles of Bayesian statistics, including the concepts of joint, conditional, and marginal probabilities; posterior and prior distributions; likelihood; conjugacy; and the relationship between Bayesian and maximum likelihood approaches to inference.